liuhyzhy0909/DRI-time-series-analysis-inR/README.md

 note: the user must enter the start and stop times of each run that is in the engine data. see below for an example.

-## Example R code 1-B
+Example R code 1-B
-#set the working directory to where the engine data csv file lives.
+Set the working directory to where the engine data csv file lives. setwd("C:/Users/asus/Desktop/heavy_hauler/Data/130602_L1")
-setwd("C:/Users/asus/Desktop/heavy_hauler/Data/130602_L1")

-# read in the csv file, you have to change this every time, don't worry about the other stuff.
-df <- read.table("L1-Liebherr_June2_emission.csv", skip=2, fill=T, stringsAsFactors=F, sep=",")
+Read in the csv file, you have to change this every time, don't worry about the other stuff. df <- read.table("L1-Liebherr_June2_emission.csv", skip=2, fill=T, stringsAsFactors=F, sep=",")

-# this start time is for 09:21:37 on 2013-06-02
-a <- as.POSIXct(start, origin="2013-06-02")
+This start time is for 09:21:37 on 2013-06-02 a <- as.POSIXct(start, origin="2013-06-02")
 start <- 9*60*60+21*60+37

-# making our start/stop times for each run
-run1_start <- 0
+Taking our start/stop times for each run run1_start <- 0
 run1_stop <- (11*60*60+0*60)-start
-# run 1 starts at 09:21:37 (time zero) and ends at 11:00:00
-run1 <- engine[run1_start:run1_stop]
+Run 1 starts at 09:21:37 (time zero) and ends at 11:00:00 run1 <- engine[run1_start:run1_stop]
-# now to run 2
+Now to run 2
 run2_start <- run1_stop+1
 run2_stop <- nrow(df)
-# run 2 starts at run1 plus one second and stops at the end of the data
-run2 <- engine[run2_start:run2_stop]
+Run 2 starts at run1 plus one second and stops at the end of the data run2 <- engine[run2_start:run2_stop]

 Chapter 1 - Section C - Komatsu engine data